[Small logo of Thornwood girl] THORNWOOD þUBLISHERS, with 15 years on web -- 1995 to 2010

 1940-41

 After WJOI phone conversations by Foote with Jud Phillips and musicians traveling in the Shoals area with entertainer Jerry Lee Lewis, the rock singer guested on the Marty Martin Dance Party on WOWL-TV.
-By the time of Lewis appearances at WOWL-TV in 1960s, Sam's brother Jud had returned from Hattiesburg to live in the Shoals, and Eddie Foote who had worked in Hattiesburg radio had moved from WJOI DJ to Production Manager of WOWL-TV.
+By the time of Lewis appearances at WOWL-TV in 1960s, Sam's brother Jud had returned from Hattiesburg to live in the Shoals, and Eddie Foote who had worked in Hattiesburg radio moved from WJOI DJ to become within a few months Production Manager of WOWL-TV.

 Kelso Herston worked for Joe Van Sandt at WJOI in 1958 and 1959.
 After playing guitar for Foote in radio studios in 1959 he revealed that he was planning to ask Sam Phillips for a job.
 Sam hired Kelso to be his publishing representative in Nashville.
 Within ten years, Kelso would become the first musical director for the new CBS "Hee Haw" television show.
 Because of Joe Van Sandt's friendship with Sam Phillips, Elvis Presley